Methods

 Overview

-The deglaciation year is defined as the point when less than 10% of a glacier’s 2020 volume is expected to remain.
+We define ‘mostly gone’ as the year when either less than 10% of the glacier’s 2020 volume or less than 0.01 km³ is expected to be left - whichever threshold is crossed first.
 While small ice patches might persist beyond this year, the landscape will be very different compared to the current one.
-This 10%-threshold is considered appropriate for the Alps.
+This 10%-threshold is considered appropriate for the Alps and regions with similar glaciers in terms of geometry.
+Using both thresholds ensures we can define ‘mostly gone’ for both, relatively large Alpine glaciers and those already very small today.

-Changing the deglaciation year definition from a 10% threshold to a 5% threshold results in deglaciation years that are, on median, four years later, but the deglaciation year can be up to 34 years later.
-The deglaciation year can be as much as 34 years later.
-For approximately 40 glaciers, the remaining glacier mass in 2100 is between 5% and 10%, meaning no deglaciation year is recorded under the 5% threshold.
+Changing the definition from a 10% threshold to a 5% threshold results in glaciers being ‘mostly gone’, in the median, four years later, and max.
+34 years later.
+For approximately 40 glaciers, the remaining glacier volume in 2100 is between 5% and 10%, meaning these glaciers would survive until the end of the century under the 5% threshold.

 Likely range